 Based on the quantum entropy function formalism described above, we can refine the formulation of the OLEA part in formula \eqref{set17} as follows

 Here, the notation $\langle \rangle$ represents the integration of the coefficient $a_D(x)$ over the finite extremal NHG.
-This integration explicitly excludes any boundary independent terms of the regulated $\text{AdS}_2$ after structuring the Euclideanized extremal NHG in the form $\text{AdS}_2 \times K^{D-2}$, where $K$ denotes a $(D-2)$-dimensional space, which is fibered over the $\text{AdS}_2$ portion, encompassing all the compact or angular coordinates.
-For more comprehensive technical details, interested readers can refer to \cite{Banerjee:2011pp,Sen:2012rr,Sen:2012qq,Bhattacharyya:2012ss,Karan:2019sk,Karan:2020sk,Banerjee:2020wbr,Karan:2021teq}.
+This integration explicitly excludes any boundary independent terms of the regulated $\text{AdS}_2$ after structuring the Euclideanized extremal NHG into the form $\text{AdS}_2 \times K^{D-2}$, where $K$ denotes a $(D-2)$-dimensional space fibered over the $\text{AdS}_2$ part and encompasses all the compact or angular coordinates.
+For more technical details, interested readers can refer to \cite{Banerjee:2011pp,Sen:2012rr,Sen:2012qq,Bhattacharyya:2012ss,Karan:2019sk,Karan:2020sk,Banerjee:2020wbr,Karan:2021teq}.